COURT ACCESS IN FLORIDA: THE VIEW FROM TWO PERSPECTIVES

-As dismal as this may sound, there are ways to properly combat these problems that hinder a pro se litigant’s access to Florida court services, and ultimately, their access to justice:
+As dismal as this may sound, there are ways to properly combat these problems that hinder a pro se litigant’s access to Florida court services, and, their access to justice:

 - Gently remind court staff that you have the same rights as a litigant that is represented by an attorney.
 If you cannot make any leeway, politely ask to speak to a supervisor.

-- There are a number of other things you can do to keep your case moving forward as a pro se litigant in the Florida court system, such as writing letters, contacting the actual Clerk of Court in your county to discuss the problem and achieve a resolution, etc.
+- There are several other things you can do to keep your case moving forward as a pro se litigant in the Florida court system, such as writing letters, contacting the actual Clerk of Court in your county to discuss the problem and achieve a resolution, etc.